SSyncropel Docs

 Query the thread directly:

 You don't have to.
-If you already have an Anthropic API key, you can call Anthropic directly.
+If you already have an API key for a specific model provider, you can call them directly.
 The gateway's value is in three properties:

-1. One endpoint, many providers.
-Switch from Haiku to GPT-4o by changing one model string.
+1. One endpoint, many models.
+Switch from one model to another by changing one model string.
 No new API key, no new SDK.

 2. Subscription-aligned billing.
-Your monthly invoice rolls inference into the same bill as your hosted instance + included credit, instead of N separate provider invoices.
+Your monthly invoice rolls inference into the same bill as your hosted instance plus included credit, instead of N separate provider invoices.

 For pure cost: direct provider access can be cheaper if you only ever use one provider.
-For multi-provider workflows or when you want unified audit + billing, the gateway pays for itself.
+For multi-model workflows or unified billing + audit, the gateway pays for itself.

 See also